The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 However, this is why today we have a better picture of how wonderful the place must have been.

-Discover the best things to see in Knossos Palace, Crete with the help of this incredibly useful guide to visit this remarkable archaeological site.
+Discover the best things to see in Knossos Palace, Crete, with the help of this handy guide to visiting this remarkable archaeological site.

 Things to See in the Knossos Palace Crete